HL7/davinci-dtr/input/pagecontent/specification.md

 If an adaptive questionnaire response includes an unsolicited determination that authorization requirements have been 'satisfied', the EHR **SHALL** allow the clinician to flag the provided determination number as "not valid" - e.g., If they feel the determination was based on incorrect information.
 If a payer receives a new invocation of an adaptive form for the same order, they **SHALL** treat the result of the new completion as replacing any previous completion from a coverage determination process.

 ##### Determinations from Adaptive Forms
 In some cases, upon receiving enough answers from an adaptive form, a payer will be in a position to make assertions about coverage, prior authorization, and/or any 'additional documentation needed' similar to what is provided by the CRD process.
 This information needs to be made available to the DTR client in a computable fashion.
-To do so, the adaptive form service will place the [coverage-information](https://build.fhir.org/ig/HL7/davinci-crd/StructureDefinition-ext-coverage-information.html) extension on the root of the QuestionnaireResponse, alongside the [pertinentOrders](StructureDefinition-pertinentOrders.html) extension.
+To do so, the adaptive form service will place the [coverage-information](https://build.fhir.org/ig/HL7/davinci-crd/StructureDefinition-ext-coverage-information.html) extension on the root of the QuestionnaireResponse, alongside the [QuestionnaireResponse Context](StructureDefinition-qr-context.html) extension.
 When the QuestionnaireResponse is stored in the DTR client, client **SHALL** propagate the [coverage-information](https://build.fhir.org/ig/HL7/davinci-crd/StructureDefinition-ext-coverage-information.html) extension into each of the pertinent orders.

 <div markdown="1" class="notebox">
   <table style="border: none; margin-bottom: 0px;">